hdeter/CountColonies/README.md

 3. Enter the command "python CountColonyCSV.py"
 4. Follow the prompts in the terminal

+**Training a classifier**
+A classifier is trained through the Trainable Weka Segmentation plugin in Fiji (https://imagej.net/Trainable_Weka_Segmentation).
+The training pipeline can be run through CountColonyCSV.py or by running Segmentation.ijm directly in Fiji.

 **Using the prompts file:**
 There is an option to use a csv file to answer the prompts rather than answering them in the terminal.
 It requires that the first column of the file match the prompts exactly, and as such a template file is provided (prompts.csv).
 The prompts may then be answered in the second column as one would respond in the terminal.